 There is no doubt – more women in top roles create the conditions for greater diversity of thinking across our economy, thereby adding to greater innovation and boosting productivity.

 That’s important as we seek to inspire and empower more of our girls and young women to aspire to be leaders in science, technology, entrepreneurship and innovation.

 Unfortunately, women are still poorly represented in the STEM workforce in Australia.
 Less women are qualified in STEM, and a very small percentage of STEM professors are women.

 Women earn less and are less likely to be part of start-up founding teams.

 Balancing work-life responsibilities, workplace culture and a lack of women in senior roles are barriers in the workforce – all of these are undeniably gender-biased.

 Family roles have a big impact, especially around career breaks to look after young children and cultural issues around part-time work.
 In fact, women are far more likely to be in casual employment than men – making women more vulnerable to major economic downturns.

 We will never fully realise our innovative capability until we ensure we have a more diverse workforce.
-If we don’t achieve this, then ultimately, all of us, both men and women will lose out.
+If we don’t achieve this, then ultimately, all of us will lose out.

 And our opportunities are great.
 If we adopted AI technologies in Australia, we could increase our Gross Domestic Product by $400 billion by 2025.
 But that depends on also having suitable AI-specific expertise.
 But the fact is that nearly two-thirds of Australian organisations report they have trouble finding suitable staff to lead AI technology integration.